sachinsingh84/maverick/README.md

 # maverick
-This is my first Git Rwpository.
+This is my first Git Repository.